Housing Justice Committee

 The Jane Addams Senior Caucus Housing Committee is led by concerned leaders who organize around housing justice.
 We believe that high quality, safe, accessible, and affordable housing for seniors, as well as individuals and families, is a human right.
 Committee members work in senior buildings to form tenant associations and build power to address building condition concerns while also organizing to preserve affordable housing for seniors.
 We build power to pass housing policy that reflects our values at the city, state, and national levels.

-In 2015 JASC worked with residents at Kenmore Plaza to preserve over 100 units of affordable housing at the Edgewater building.
+In 2015 JASC worked with residents at Kenmore Plaza to preserve over 100 units of affordable housing in Edgewater.

-In 2012, Jane Addams Senior Caucus and coalitional members proposed and drafted key amendments to the Chicago’s TIF Purchase Rehab Ordinance.
+In 2012, Jane Addams Senior Caucus and the Sweet Home Chicago Coalition proposed and drafted key amendments to the Chicago’s TIF Purchase Rehab Ordinance.
 This law makes additional Tax-Increment Financing (TIF) available to redevelop apartment buildings for lower wage house-holds thus increasing the affordable housing stock in our city.

 Advocated with senior residents of Maple Pointe to ensure residents were able to stay in their homes and not illegally incentivized to move.